 Before going over tick removal methods, it is prudent to say that dogs and cats should be on a tick preventative.
 Most of flea preventatives also have something that kills or repels ticks.
 Heartworm preventative for dogs also has some anti-tick ingredients.
 The best way to get rid of ticks is to never have them in the first place.

 That being said, sometimes a tick does find its way onto a pet.
 There are lots of ways to remove ticks, but many of them can hurt the animal.
 People have been known to burn them with a match or lit cigarette.
 That often results in your pet getting burned and is not a good way to remove ticks.

 Using petroleum jelly, nail polish or glue to “smother” a tick is also not recommended.
 It just makes a mess.
 Those pesky ticks do not like to let go.
-The smother method may even cause more harm because the tick will try to dig in deeper.
-As it moves its mouth parts, there is a better chance that it will transmit disease into the animal.
+The smothering method may even cause more harm because the tick will try to dig in deeper.
+As it moves its mouth parts, there is a better chance that it will transmit disease to the animal.

-Some people recommend twisting off the tick either with your fingers, a tick twisting tool or tweezers.
-While that seems like a good idea, twisting can cause the tick to break apart, leaving the mouth parts imbedded in the skin.
+Some people recommend twisting off the tick either with your fingers, a tick-twisting tool or tweezers.
+While that seems like a good idea, twisting can cause the tick to break apart, leaving the mouth parts embedded in the skin.

 If you are worried about what species the tick is, preserve it in a small vial of alcohol.
 If it gives you the willies and you just want it gone, make sure it is dead before you dispose of it!
 Squish it, smash it, put it in bleach – whatever it takes.

 Wash the area with soap and water as soon as you remove the tick.
 Also, wash the tweezers or any other utensils you used on the tick.
 Keep an eye on the area for a few days to see if it gets red, swollen or sore.
 If it looks bad, you will need to go to the vet for treatment.